andyarensman/Hiker-Tracker/README.md

 # Hiker Data Tracker

-This web app is being built as a way to practice full stack development with Node, Express, MongoDB, Mongoose, EJS, and D3.
-It will allow the user to log in, input data they collect from hiking, then see a visualization of the data.
+This web app was built as a way to practice full stack development with Node, Express, MongoDB, Mongoose, EJS, and D3.
+It allows the user to log in, input data they collect from hiking, then see a visualization of the data.
+I organized it using an MVC approach.

 ## Table of Contents
 <ul>